Franmil Reyes Player Props: Royals vs. Diamondbacks

 Franmil Reyes At The Plate

+- In 46.7% of his games this season (seven of 15), Reyes has picked up at least one hit, and in four of those games (26.7%) he recorded more than one.

-- He has homered in two of 14 games played this year, and in 4.3% of his plate appearances.
+- He has hit a home run in two of 15 games played this year, and in 3.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.